 A series of knowledge building and professional development RISE modules are open to any First-gen Forward institution for engagement as desired and at no cost

-We invite you to submit the Interest Form below so we can stay connected with updates and ways to engage with First Scholars and the Center for First-generation Student Success look forward to inviting institutions into First Scholars in January 2024.
-Informational Interest Meetings and application materials will be available in Summer 2023.
-In the meantime, we invite you to submit the Interest Form below so we can stay connected with updates and additional ways to engage with the Center for First-generation Student Success.
+We invite you to submit the Interest Form below so we can stay connected with updates and ways to engage with the Center for First-generation Student Success .
+We will begin offering opportunities to learn more about the First Scholars Network in early 2023.
+In the meantime, we invite you to utilize the Center's resources, follow us on social media @FirstgenCenter, and reach out at [email protected] with other questions.
+Thanks for your commitment to serving first-generation students!

 Engagement with Regional Communities is a hallmark of the First-gen Forward experience and offers institutions an opportunity to engage with peers who may be navigating similar regional politics, recruitment and enrollment trends, or related challenges impacting the student experience, and with whom may be nearby enough to partner.
 Each Regional Community is guided by a group of First-gen Forward Advisory Institutions.
 The First-gen Forward Advisory Designation signals a continued commitment to first-generation student success and allows participants to offer leadership support and mentoring to other First-gen Forward Institutions.The Advisory Designation also comes with additional recognition for the selected campus.